 Systems Biology of Stem Cells and Embryonic Development

-In our lab, we focus on three major research areas:
+In our lab, we focus on the following research topics:

 Quantitative developmental biology, pattern formation, the pacemaker mechanism of the segmentation clock, regulation of the gene expression oscillations, morphogen gradients, stochastic gene expression and achieving precision in segmentation, mathematical modeling and computational simulations.

 We aim to understand how these processes are controlled by the signaling pathways and their transcription factor targets.
 We utilize real-time imaging tools, time-controlled perturbation experiments, mathematical modeling, genome-wide techniques and bioinformatics to achieve these objectives.
 We use zebrafish as the model organism.